Purcell Trench company

 We grew up hearing about the inevitability of progress.

 When I was a toddler, in 1950, the population of the eleven western United States was about 20 million people.
-Early in the twenty first century, the population of the same area is about 70 million.
 Demographers believe I will live to see the population of this region top 100 million - 500% growth over the space of one lifetime!

 Before I had gray in my hair, in 1980, the United States national debt was under 1 trillion dollars.
-As I write this, in 2012, the debt has passed 15 trillion dollars.
+As I write this, in 2018, the debt is about 20 trillion dollars.

 We consume more energy and raw materials than our parents and grandparents.
 We produce more waste than previous generations.